Get oriented in a medical topic before you read 40 papers

 with a structured literature survey

-If you ask AI to âsummarize the literature on X,â you usually get generic paragraphs, weak citation discipline, and vague lines like âmore research is needed.â That is not enough for real medical research work.
+If you ask AI to "summarize the literature on X," you usually get generic paragraphs, weak citation discipline, and vague lines like "more research is needed."

 You only fill the topic and output language.
 Evidence-quality rules and output structure are already built in.